Post

 APC Injection

 APC (Asynchronous Procedure Call) injection is a technique used in Windows operating systems to inject malicious code into a target process.
-It involves queuing an APC to a target thread, which is a function that will be executed asynchronously at a specified time.
-By leveraging APC injection, an attacker can execute arbitrary code within the context of the target process, bypassing traditional security measures.
+It works by queuing an APC to a target thread—a function that will be executed asynchronously at a designated time.
+By leveraging this technique, an attacker can execute arbitrary code within the context of the target process, effectively bypassing traditional security mechanisms.

 • CreateToolhelp32Snapshot